xaylax/xaylax/README.md

  - A cool thing I did this week: ✨

     - Starting contributing to open source to help improve my coding skills and help some awesome orgs 🤝
-    - I also ate some really good ice cream this week, so that merits being in this section for this week too 🍨
+    - I also ate some really good ice cream, so that merits being in this section for this week too 🍨

 <img src="https://media.giphy.com/media/OqBJWrgeLouJqJBiJU/giphy.gif" width="4000" height="100" />